postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/managing-apis.md

 [![api comment app](https://user-images.githubusercontent.com/5029719/69900530-6a5b8580-136c-11ea-9834-e5f8eee85ce7.gif)](https://user-images.githubusercontent.com/5029719/69900530-6a5b8580-136c-11ea-9834-e5f8eee85ce7.gif)

-To comment on an API in the web dashboard, navigate to the __APIs__, select the API you want to comment on, and click **Comments** at the top-right of the page.
+To comment on an API in the web dashboard, navigate to __APIs__, select the API you want to comment on, and click **Comments** at the top-right of the page.
 Enter your comment, and **Add comment** to publish it.

 [![api comment dashboard](https://user-images.githubusercontent.com/5029719/69900515-48fa9980-136c-11ea-9e55-7785626dfcad.gif)](https://user-images.githubusercontent.com/5029719/69900515-48fa9980-136c-11ea-9e55-7785626dfcad.gif)